razvanvancea/cli-git-pull-microservices/README.md

-## Simple script for microservices architecture projects, to make all the repositories up to date with main branch
+## Simple script for microservices architecture projects, to make all the repositories up to date with the main/master branch